How to Improve Grip Strength for BJJ - Brazilian Jiu-Jitsu

 A hang board (also called a training board) is a piece of equipment often utilized by rock climbers.
 It’s a simple board, mounted to a wall that has tiny holes and ledges for your fingers to hold onto.
 By utilizing a hang board, you are able to target your finger flexors and forearm musculature.

 Performing 3-5 sets of a challenging rep scheme, OR even simply hanging for 30 seconds or so, hang boards can be an extremely effective tool to improve grip strength and finger strength overall!
-For more on hang board design, finger strength, and climbing training, click here.
+For more on hang board design, finger strength, and climbing training, click check out the sources below.

 Gi Pull Ups